Professional Deep Teeth Cleaning

-The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
+The initial stage of treatment for periodontal disease is usually a thorough, deep clean that may include scaling or root planing.
+To schedule a cleaning appointment, please call our office at Jay S. Fishbein, DMD Bellmore Periodontics Office Phone Number 516-679-1145.

 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
-Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
-They are commonly preformed on cases of gingivitis and moderate to severe periodontal disease.
+Scaling and root planing can be used as a stand-alone treatment or a preventative measure.
+They are commonly performed in cases of gingivitis and moderate to severe periodontal disease.

 What do the procedures entail?